Need help with submitting Course Reserves requests?

 *Textbook definition adapted from: https://open.bccampus.ca/2014/06/10/the-5-rules-of-textbook-development/

 No matter who owns the physical DVD or VHS recording, there is no fair use argument for breaking the digital copyrights management (DCM) on media conversion from a fixed medium (like a DVD) to digital for streaming.
 This type of activity is covered under the Digital Copyright Millenium Act (DCMA) which only provides for screen capture of reasonable portions of a film to be used for critique or analysis in a class.
-The university is legally unable to DVD/VHS to digital conversion, as such activity would violate the WSU Acceptable Use of Information Technology Resources policy.
+The university libraries are not permitted to perform DVD/VHS to digital conversion, as such activity would violate the WSU Acceptable Use of Information Technology Resources policy.

 In accordance with the Exemption to Prohibition on Circumvention of Copyright Protection Systems for Access Control Technologies, A Rule by the Copyright Office, Library of Congress on 10/26/2018 (Final Rule) and in alignment with the provisions of the TEACH Act, you may:

-Please consult our instructions for capture and streaming using ECHO 360 to make these resources available in your Canvas course site.
+Please consult C&IT's instructions for capture and streaming using ECHO 360 and how to make your ECHO360 recording available in your Canvas course site.